Vargasavour Recipes

 Estefania

-Crispy on the outside, soft and creamy inside, these Potato Croquettes are the best way to turn simple mashed potatoes into something special.
-Perfect as a snack or side!
+Crispy on the outside and soft and creamy inside, these potato croquettes are a classic way to turn mashed potatoes into something special.
+This easy potato croquettes recipe uses simple ingredients and fries up beautifully golden every time.

 Recipe